7 Signs You’re Headed for Work Burnout

 Despite how hard you work, you lack motivation

 Do you dread heading to the office each morning and feel uninspired through the day?
 “If it’s hard to approach a new day at work or even get out of bed in the morning, you may be burnt out,” says Dr. Mayer.
 “Many people notice that they’re no longer initiating projects on their own and have no enthusiasm left for certain tasks or things you’d normally enjoy doing.”
 The best way to combat this is to stay organized even in the midst of constant to-dos piling up on your desk.
 “Regroup and find passion in what you’re doing again—be it an activity or interest that’s personal or professional,” says Dr. Mayer.
 “This is how you expand your mind, re-spark your energy and discover which areas you’d like to grow as a person and professional.”
 Here’s how having a bucket list can make your life more meaningful.

 You’re overly negative or everything frustrates you

 If there seems to be a line up of obstacles—even minor ones—to nearly everything you try to do, from dodging traffic on your commute to work to spilling coffee on your shirt the moment you sit down at your desk, you might be experiencing a work burnout.
 “When you start approaching everything, even simple conversations, with a negative, ‘downer’ attitude, or you’re constantly shutting down others with a resounding ‘no’ or ‘that won’t work’ everything they come up with a solution, you need to catch a serious break,” says Dr. Mayer.
 To combat this behavior, try switching up your attitude to make it more positive—developing an inner and outer cheerleader rather than a slave-driving work attitude.
-Here’s how to develop a more positive attitude in 6 easy steps.

 You’re having trouble with concentration and focus